 Having cancer may put you at a higher risk of serious illness if you get COVID-19 (coronavirus).
 Some cancer treatments can cause a weak immune system.
 You need to take extra care to protect yourself.

-You may need to cocoon if you are having certain cancer treatments are have certain types of cancer.
+You may need to cocoon if you are having certain cancer treatments or have certain types of cancer.

-Unless you are told not to, go for your treatment as usual if you are having:
+Unless you are told not to, go for your treatment as usual if you are having chemotherapy or radiotherapy.

 Your treatment may change.
 Your consultant or oncology team will decide any changes.
 They'll discuss them with you.